Health Issues Associated With Hearing Loss

-One solution to the problem could be noise-cancelling earphones that can block ambient sound and allow music lovers to listen to their music at lower and safer volumes.
+One solution to the problem could be noise-canceling earphones that can block ambient sound and allow music lovers to listen to their music at lower and safer volumes.
 There are also built-in safety options for most devices.
 Apple introduced a way of limiting the volume on its iPod and iPhone devices after a 2006 class action lawsuit accused it of not taking adequate measures to protect its customers’ hearing.
 Google has introduced similar volume-limiting apps for its Android devices.
-But Banks warns that none of these features is perfect and nothing should give you licence to expose yourself to as much noise as you want.
+But Banks warns that none of these features is perfect and nothing should give you license to expose yourself to as much noise as you want.
 He says the best strategy is to remove, reduce and rest: Remove yourself from prolonged loud sounds, reduce the amount of background noise around you and give your ears a chance to rest and recover.
-Prevention: The best way to deal with Noise Induced Hearing Loss (NIHL) is to stop it before it happens.
-Buying headphones instead of earbuds keeps some of the direct sound out of teens’ ears.
+Prevention: The best way to deal with Noise-Induced Hearing Loss (NIHL) is to stop it before it happens.
+Buying headphones instead of earbuds keep some of the direct sounds out of teens’ ears.
 Ear protection should always be used in loud environments like concerts, sporting events and when operating power equipment.

 Stop future damage:

 If teens do experience symptoms like ringing or buzzing in their ears, they should immediately turn down the volume, wear ear protection, or see a hearing care professional.

 - Move to the middle: When going to a concert or club, sitting in the middle of the room helps reduce noise exposure.

 - Help a friend: Teens should warn one another if they’re putting their hearing at risk.
 If you can hear your neighbor’s music over the headphones, it’s too loud.

 - Custom ear protection: Custom-molded musician’s earplugs and high-decibel earplugs are recommended for teens who play in bands or are frequently in loud environments.